-Visitors need a local driver's permit (available for a fee of EC$75 - about US$28) to drive the Golf Carts.
+Visitors need a local driver's permit (available for a fee of EC$75 - about US$28).
 Please contact our reception for assistance.

 Voltage is 110 volts, 50 Cycles.
 Most hotels have dual voltage shaver outlets.
 The outlets are US standard.
 The hotel can provide adapters for UK/European plugs.

 On October 27, 1979 St. Vincent & The Grenadines gained independence from Britain.
 The government is democratically elected.
 The Crown is represented by an appointed Governor General.

 English is the official language.

 Non-nationals wishing to be married here must be resident for at least 3 days before a marriage ceremony can take place.
 A special license is required from the Ministry of Justice or from the Registrar's Office, both located on St. Vincent.
 Due to our remote location it is only on a Monday clients can visit the Legal Affairs office and return to Palm Island on the same day.

 St. Vincent and The Grenadines has a population of approximately 112,000 (January 1998).
 African, East Indian, Portuguese, Carib and European heritages are present.

 The Grenadines have a modern, fully digital telephone system.
 The international area code is 784.